9001/copyparty/README.md

   * server writes chunks into place based on the hash
 * client does another handshake with the hashlist; server replies with OK or a list of chunks to reupload

+up2k has saved a few uploads from becoming corrupted in-transfer already; caught an android phone on wifi redhanded in wireshark with a bitflip, however bup with https would *probably* have noticed as well (thanks to tls also functioning as an integrity check)

+## why chunk-hashes

+a single sha512 would be better right?

+this is due to `crypto.subtle` not providing a streaming api (or the option to seed the sha512 hasher with a starting hash)

+as a result, the hashes are much less useful than they could have been (search the server by sha512, provide the sha512 in the response http headers, ...)

+hashwasm would solve the streaming issue but reduces hashing speed for sha512 (xxh128 does 6 GiB/s), and it would make old browsers and [iphones](https://bugs.webkit.org/show_bug.cgi?id=228552) unsupported

 # performance

-defaults are good for most cases
+defaults are good for most cases, expected speeds are `8 GiB/s` download and `1 GiB/s` up2k-upload with firefox

-you can ignore the `cannot efficiently use multiple CPU cores` message, it's very unlikely to be a problem
+you can ignore the `cannot efficiently use multiple CPU cores` message, very unlikely to be a problem

 below are some tweaks roughly ordered by usefulness: